rvermeiren/LINGI2255-Group10-Plugin/Browser/Edge/README.md

 2. Once there, check the box next to **Enable extension developer features**
 3. Close and reopen Edge
 4. Click on the three dots in the top-right corner, then on *Extensions*.
-5. Click on *Load an extension* and seletc this folder.
+5. Click on *Load an extension* and select this folder.
 6. Then you have access to a toggle in order to display the extension icon.

 ## Use